Anderson's two-run triple in 11th lifts Marlins past Pirates - WHIZ News

 “I think once I got past the second inning, I started calming down and kind of threw like I’m used to,” Thompson said.

-Major League-stolen base leader Berti exited after the first because of a mild left groin strain.
-Berti drew a leadoff walk but felt discomfort after stealing second for his 28th theft.
+Berti, the majors’ stolen base leader, exited after the first because of a mild left groin strain.
+He drew a leadoff walk, but felt discomfort after stealing second — his 28th stolen base this season.

-Marlins shortstop Miguel Rojas left in the ninth after he absorbed a blow to the mouth from the helmet of Oneil Cruz on an unsuccessful steal attempt of second.
+Marlins shortstop Miguel Rojas left in the ninth after he was hit in the mouth by the helmet of Oneil Cruz, who was unsuccessful on a steal attempt of second.

 NOT THE TYPICAL INFIELD